cailloumajor/opcua-proxy/README.md

 A proxy microservice connecting to an OPC-UA server and offering:

-- Data change subscriptions through Centrifugo.
+- Data change subscriptions through Centrifugo;
-- Nodes values in JSON format.
+- InfluxDB metrics.

 ## Specifications